MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-decomposefunction.md

     4. Create the baseline = seasonal + trend
     5. Create the residual = x - baseline

 * Either seasonality and, or trend should be enabled.
-Otherwise, the function is redundant, and just returns baseline = 0 and residual = x
+Otherwise, the function is redundant, and just returns baseline = 0 and residual = x.

 **More about series decomposition**